Search

 - across a tenant

 Each scope is supported through the same search endpoint.
-The scope of the search is determined by the presence of the content_id
+The scope of the search is determined by the presence of the content_id query parameter.
+If the request includes the content_id parameter, the search will be performed against that specific course.
+If no content_id parameter is included, then the search would be performed across all courses imported into the specified tenant.

-parameter when using the search endpoint.
+The user must include the tenant_id parameter when using the search endpoint.
 Currently, users are not able to perform searches across multiple tenants in a single request.
-Searches performed across tenants must be performed separately, though it would be possible for users to aggregate the results of the tenant-specific searches and organize the results by the result’s match_strength
+Searches performed across tenants must be performed separately, though it would be possible for users to aggregate the results of the tenant-specific searches and organize the results by the result’s match_strength.

 The Search API Endpoint

-Searches are performed through the GET /api/v1/content/search
+Searches are performed through the GET /api/v1/content/search endpoint.

 The following information is required with each search request: